edgedb/imdbench/README.rst

 3. They provide idiomatic, code-first data fetching APIs for different languages.
 This is particularly important as statically typed languages like Go and TypeScript gain popularity; the ability of ORMs to return strongly-typed query results in a DRY, non-reduntant way is increasingly desirable.

-However, the limitations of ORMs can be crippling as an application scales in complexity and traffic.
+However, the limitations of ORMs can be crippling as an application scales in complexity and traffic, as this benchmark demonstrates.

+The third way
+^^^^^^^^^^^^^

 Our goal in designing EdgeDB is to provide a third option with the best of all worlds.
+Using EdgeDB feels like using an ORM: your schema is declarative, your queries return structured objects, and you don't need to deal with the hairiness of SQL.
+(If you're using our `TypeScript query builder <https://www.edgedb.com/docs/clients/01_js/index#the-query-builder>`_, you even get full static typing.)
+But, vitally, you can reap these benefits without the losing the power and performance of raw SQL.

 .. list-table::